 Trends Killing College

-Does university nevertheless rely upon?
+Does the university nevertheless rely upon it?
 The Department of Education makes the case that university is extra treasured than ever: Degree holders earn $1 million more than people without postsecondary schooling.
-The innovation economy is in all likelihood to require more educated personnel.
-Averages and projections conceal the speedy lack of faith in higher schooling as the escalator to the middle elegance.
+The innovation economy is, in all likelihood, to require more educated personnel.
+Averages and projections conceal the speedy lack of faith in higher education as the escalator to the middle elegance.

 Trends Killing College